windhamdavid/til/notes/house.md

 # House

-Just a place to make notes about our house, property and future properties.
+I'm going to use this as place to make notes about our house, property, and future properties.
+We currently live in Greenwood SC and have been here for almost 14 years.
+I grew up in Columbia, Irmo, and Chapin SC.
+I spent 16 years in and around Charleston SC.
+I've lived in some other places short term such as: Bozeman MT, Stowe VT, Keene NH, and Maui HI, but I always seem to return to my roots.
+Perhaps it's the sound of cicadas, the weather, or the people, but the Carolinas always feel like home.
+It's fun to travel, but moving is tiring and disruptive so I'd like to only move on more time in my lifetime.

+### Carriage
+17 Franklin Street, Charleston SC

+### Bamboo
+10450 Old Georgetown Road, McClellanville SC

+### Farm
+82 Yarborough Road, Trenton SC

 ### Wilton
-104 Wilton Street Greenwood SC
+104 Wilton Street, Greenwood SC
 <https://davidawindham.com/wha/wilton/>

 ### Glenridge